October Cohort

 Afternoons are where the morning lands.

 After lunch the pace stops.
 Completely.
 The neighborhood around the hotel is safe and easy to move through at whatever speed you need.
 Rest by the pool if the morning was heavy.
 Walk if you need to move something through your body.
-Sit in a café and stare out the window at a city that is unlike anything you've ever seen.
+Grab a cheap Uber to a nearby café and stare out the window at a city that is unlike anything you've ever seen.
 Sleep if your body asks for it — and it will ask, probably more than you expect.

 There is no agenda.
 No one asking anything of you.
 No schedule to keep and no one to perform wellness for.